Hello! I’m Michelle and I love tea, pandas, travelling, and miniatures tea sets. Welcome to my slice of the internet – One More Steep.

 Unless otherwise stated, the tea, tea experiences, and accessories that I review were purchased by me.

 If I was provided with an item for review, I will disclose it and give it an honest review.

-I am from Vancouver, British Columbia, Canada.
-When I’m not steeping a cup of tea at home, I can be found knitting, watching the Food Network for tips & tricks to further my baking and cooking endeavors, and playing tourist in my own city.
-My tea shopping excursions nowadays tend to lean towards trying out new-to-me straight teas and blends as I branch out from my staples of Earl Grey and orange pekoe.
-To help support my tea habit and wanderlust, I work full time as a registered nurse at a community hospital in British Columbia.
+When I’m not steeping it real, I can be found with my nose in a book, working on renovations of the BC box house that I purchased with my husband, and playing tourist in my own city.
+My tea shopping excursions tend to lean towards trying out new-to-me straight teas and blends as I branch out from the staples of Earl Grey and orange pekoe.
+To help support my tea habit and wanderlust, I work as a registered nurse at a hospital in British Columbia, Canada.

 While it may be seem sacrilegious to some, I will doctor up my tea with evaporated milk and sugar if the tea calls for it.
 This brings me back to my childhood filled with Hong Kong-style milk tea (which I traditionally make with orange pekoe, evaporated milk, and a bit of white sugar or honey, if I have it on hand).